 Recall Jesus calling Pharisees hypocrites for saying they honor God while following human traditions instead.
 Jesus told them, “You have let go of the commands of God and are holding on to human traditions.”
 And he continued, “You have a fine way of setting aside the commands of God in order to observe your own traditions! … [Y]ou nullify the word of God by your tradition that you have handed down.”
 (Mark 7:1-13) How is what you are doing any different from what Christ called hypocritical and nullifying the word of God?

 Be brave.
 Lead.
 Speak up.
-If those adults you are worried about are people of good-will and place value on scripture, then they will want to do the right thing and you will be able to show them it is appropriate and they should stay.
+If those adults you are worried about are people of good-will and place value on scripture, then they will want to do the right thing and you will be able to show them it is appropriate not to prohibit women and they should stay.

 Don’t wait.
 There is no better day to right a wrong than today.
 And silence and delay simply keeps blocking what God asks and causes more harm to the daughters and granddaughters of the congregation every Sunday.
 This Sunday.